Hughes & Kettner: History

 The company is actively producing new models, both tube and solid-state amplifiers.
 In 2020, the company released the 50W Spirit Nano amplifier head, which combines a transistor amplifier with a Red Box Leslie simulator.
 The era 1 and era 2 are general purpose amplifiers that are suitable for acoustic guitars and microphones.

+In May 2025, the company was acquired by Musikhaus Thomann.

 Notable users

 Notable users of Hughes & Kettner products include Rush's Alex Lifeson and Kiss' Tommy Thayer, who have signature amplifiers by the company (The TriAmp MKII Alex Lifeson and the Duotone Tommy Thayer).
 Marillion's Steve Rothery is a longtime user of the Rotosphere and prefers it to other Leslie simulators.

-Other Hughes and Kettner users are Joel Stroetzel who has used the company's Rostophere, Adam Dutkiewicz, Joe Bonamassa, Peredur ap Gwynedd who uses a GrandMeister 36, Nuno Bettencourt, Tony Macalpine, Michael Wilton and Allan Holdsworth.
+Other Hughes and Kettner users are Joel Stroetzel who has used the company's Rotosphere, Adam Dutkiewicz, Joe Bonamassa, Peredur ap Gwynedd who uses a GrandMeister 36, Nuno Bettencourt, Tony Macalpine, Michael Wilton, Allan Holdsworth and Teo (Evil Teo) Ferlin.

 Hughes & Kettner made a custom rig of steampunk styled guitar amplifiers for Rush's Time Machine Tour in 2010.